netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 Note that the API call was succesful but the traceparent header is new with its trace-flags set to 0 and the tracestate header was deleted.

 # Changes (to be deleted by RFC Editor)

+## From version 08 to 09
+- Explain MAY vs W3C MUST for tracestate (OPSDir comment)
+- Mention "participating in a trace" (modifying headers) (OPSDir comment)
+- Fixed RFC 2119 boilerplate spacing to match exact BCP 14 text
+- Updated document date

 ## From version 07 to 08
 - Improved Error-handling example to show the most common scenario based on W3C standard.